jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 So far I'm pretty happy with the systems that Buildroot is generating.

 The one feature I might miss is having a toolchain on the target device.
-But that's really only a development convenience and not one I use that often anyway.
+But that's really only a development convenience and not one I use that often outside of demos.

-The fact that Buildroot builds so quickly compensates for that pretty well.
+Buildroot is pretty quick, so that compensates.

-I had to make some changes to the build system to get my custom RPi DTBO overlays building.
+I did have to make some changes to get my custom RPi overlays building.
 I explain the problem and the approach I took to fixing it here [Compiling RPi Overlays with Buildroot][br-rpi-overlay-doc].

 I'm not sure this is the right approach with Buildroot, but we'll see.